Deterministic Quantum Search for Arbitrary Initial Success Probabilities: Algorithmic Framework

-The key idea is that when the number of iterations ($k$) is not a natural number in Grover's or amplitude amplification algorithms, an $auxiliary$ qubit is introduced and initialized for the deterministic search.
-This initialization is performed such that the recalculated number of iterations ($k'$), based on the probability of measuring the target states in conjunction with the $auxiliary$ qubit being in the state $|0\rangle$, becomes the closest natural number to $k$.\\\\ Consider an arbitrary initial state $|\Psi\rangle$, which is represented as where $S$ is the total number of states, $\{s_0, \ s_1,\ s_2,...,\ s_{S-1}\}$ are the states and $S_i$ is the probability amplitude of state $|s_i\rangle$ This state can be represented in terms of target states ($|\Psi_{target}\rangle$) and non target states ($|\Psi_{non\_target}\rangle $) as: \\ Here $p$ denotes the probability of measuring a $|\Psi_{target}\rangle$ when the initial state is measured.\\\\ After introducing and initializing the $auxiliary$ qubit, the state of the system changes to
+The key idea is that when the number of iterations ($k$) is not a natural number in Grover's or amplitude amplification algorithms, the algorithm initializes the $ancilla$ qubit in a specific superposition instead of the conventional $|-\rangle$ state.
+Assuming that the initial success probability $p$ is known or can be estimated.
+This specific initialization ensures that the recalculated number of iterations ($k'$), based on the probability of measuring the target states in conjunction with the $ancilla$ qubit being in the state $|0\rangle$, becomes the closest natural number greater than $k$.\\ Consider an arbitrary initial state $|\Psi\rangle$, which is represented as where $S$ is the total number of states, $\{s_0, \ s_1,\ s_2,...,\ s_{S-1}\}$ are the states and $S_i$ is the probability amplitude of state $|s_i\rangle$ This state can be represented in terms of target states ($|\Psi_{target}\rangle$) and non target states ($|\Psi_{non\_target}\rangle $) as:\\ \\ Here $p$ denotes the probability of measuring a $|\Psi_{target}\rangle$ when the initial state is measured.\\\\ After initializing the $ancilla$ qubit, the state of the system changes to

-where the value of $\alpha$ and $\beta$ depends on how the $auxiliary$ qubit is initialized, with $|\alpha|^2 + |\beta|^2 = 1$.
-The new target state for the deterministic approach is defined as:
+where the value of $\alpha$ and $\beta$ depends on how the $ancilla$ qubit is initialized, with $|\alpha|^2 + |\beta|^2 = 1$.
+The new target state for the deterministic approach is defined as :

-This results in an initial success probability of measuring this new target state $|\Psi_{target\_new}\rangle$ as:
+This results in an initial success probability of measuring this new target state $|\Psi_{new\_target}\rangle$ as:

 In the deterministic approach, the number of iterations is desired to be a natural number.
-For optimal time complexity when $k$ is not a natural number, $k'$ is considered as
+For optimal query complexity when $k$ is not a natural number, $k'$ is considered as :

-where $[A]$ denotes the integral part of $A$.\\\\ The $auxiliary$ qubit is initialized in such a way that the number of iterations calculated based on Eqn. \ref{eq:k} is given by,
+where $[A]$ denotes the integral part of $A$.\\\\ The $ancilla$ qubit is initialized in such a way that the number of iterations calculated based on Eqn. \ref{eq:k} given by,

 is a natural number.
 From Eqn. \ref{eq: p_dash} and Eqn. \ref{eq: kpX}, the new initial probability of success can be written as